corpus-io/tokenize.it-smart-contracts/docs/user_overview.md

 ### Closed fundraising

-Founders and investors can agree on specific terms for an investment, e.g. a special price or a special currency to pay with (the platform will support WETH, WBTC, EUROC and USDC at the beginning).
+Founders and investors can agree on specific terms for an investment, e.g. a special price or a special currency to pay with (see [supported currencies](../README.md#supported-currencies)).
 This investment is executed during deployment of the PersonalInvite contract.

 Founder and investor have to agree on the deal in 3 ways before the contract can be deployed: